Living with a chronic illness - dealing with feelings

 - Learn how to live with your chronic illness.
 At first it might seem like it is controlling you, but the more you learn and can do for yourself, the more normal and in control you will feel.

-- Know more about your illness so you can manage it and feel better about it.
-Find information on the internet, at a library, and from social networks, support groups, national organizations, and local hospitals.
+- Find information on the Internet, at a library, and from social networks, support groups, national organizations, and local hospitals.

-- Ask your doctor or nurse for websites you can trust.
+- Ask your provider for websites you can trust.
 Not all the information you find online is from reliable sources.

 American Psychological Association.
 Coping with a diagnosis of chronic illness.
 Updated August 2013. www.apa.org/helpcenter/chronic-illness.aspx.
 Accessed November 3, 2016.

 Larsen PD.
 Psychosocial adjustment.
 In: Larsen PD, ed.
 Lubkin's Chronic Illness: Impact and Intervention.
 9th ed.
 Burlington, MA: Jones and Bartlett Learning; 2016:chap 3.

 Wagner EH.
 Comprehensive chronic disease management.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 13.

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.